Restaurateur Billy Dec Will Bring Underground Cocktail Club to Nashville - NewsBreak

 Dec is a Chicago-Kent College of Law and Harvard Business School Alum, who was a Presidential appointee for five years, serving on the White House Advisory Commission on Asian Americans & Pacific Islanders, and the White House Bullying Prevention Task Force.
 Dec has served on many local committees, boards, and commissions to serve the community, feeding on average over 100 Nashvillians in need a week throughout the COVID crisis, with his Sunda & COACT family.

-The post Restaurateur Billy Dec Will Bring Underground Cocktail Club to Nashville appeared first on Wilson County Source .
+The post Restaurateur Billy Dec Will Bring Underground Cocktail Club to Nashville appeared first on Cheatham County Source .

 Comments / 0